 The Golden Rule

-This is one of the first verses many of us learn.
-Just as I was taught this truth, I taught my son that we should do to others as we want them to do to us.
-He was about 8 years old and some of the kids at school were treating him unkindly.
+The Golden Rule is one of the first verses of scripture that most of us learn.
+Just as I was taught this truth, I taught my son that we should treat others as we want them to treat us.
+He was about 8 years old when some kids at school were treating him unkindly.
 We talked about it and I told him about the Golden Rule, treating others like you want them to treat you.
 And he said, “But, Mom, that doesn’t work!”

 Of course I followed up with my understanding that the reward comes from pleasing Jesus rather than other people necessarily changing.
 I have believed the truth of this verse and tried to live by it for years and years.
-Yet, for the first time, I think I finally do get it!
+Yet recently, for the first time, I think I am finally getting it!
 Oh I believed what I was saying and realize that it is a valuable principle to live by.
 Regardless, God has shown me that I have consistently, in my secret heart, treated others like I wanted them to treat me because I wanted them to treat me the same way.
-I have talked it over with God as well as spent time shoveling out sadness and resentment from my heart about it.
-Yet there that desire lurked.

-When God reveals something like this in me, I am humbled as well as grateful to yield to further refining.
-As we mature enough in our hearts to love as God loves, we are enabled to treat others like we want them to treat us without any personal expectation of reward.
-That’s what I want in my heart.
-I cannot do it but He can.
-He can deliver me—and others—from doing what is right in hopes that humans will reciprocate.
+So it is that we are humbled many times, learning to be grateful as we yield to further refining.
+As we mature enough in our hearts to love as God loves, we become enabled to treat others like we want them to treat us without any personal expectation of reward.
+This is what I truly desire to be established in my heart.
+This was what I was teaching my son without fully realizing it was yet to be matured in my own life.

-We are to do what is right because it is what God wants and we do want to please Jesus more than anything.
-This is foundational to Christian living.
-Jesus said that we are not to do right only to we get a reward.
-Oh, no, His standard is higher than that of men.
-When we are wronged or mistreated, when no one will see or know, when He shines forth in the darkness.
+Jesus said that we are not to do right only so we get a reward.
+When we treat others well because they treat us well, we are doing no more than unbelievers.
+But Oh, His standard for those who love Him is higher than that.
+When we are wronged or mistreated, when no one will see or know, when He shines forth in the darkness, we are to surrender to Him to do right though He alone knows we have done righteously.

 “And since we are his children, we are his heirs.
 In fact, together with Christ we are heirs of God's glory.
 But if we are to share his glory, we must also share his suffering.